 In the 1970’s the school expanded in to a Primary school and extra classes were added.
 This building was attached to the original brick building and was deemed a temporary structure.
 It retained its name of ‘the new unit’ until 2013, when the building was demolished.

-In October 2013 the school was formerly expanded form a two form entry building into a three form of entry school.
+In October 2013 the school was expanded from a two form of entry school into a three form of entry school.
 A major building project ensued, resulting in the building you can see today.
 For the first time the school had its own kitchen and nutritious school meals are now freshly cooked on site.

 Thorpe Hall Primary School has always had a strong community ethos.
-Former pupils now bring their children to the school, and three ex pupils are among the members of staff – including the head teacher!
+Former pupils now bring their children to the school, and ex pupils are among the members of staff.